LenixC/LenixC.github.io/index.md

     <div class="spec-tab">2.
 EDUCATION</div>
     <div class="spec-content">
       <p>I studied Mathematics and Computer Science
-      at Emory University for my Undergraduate Degree in Mathematics and am studying for a Master's Degree in Computer Science at the Georgia Institute of Technology.
+      at Emory University for my Undergraduate Degree and am studying for a Master's Degree in Computer Science at the Georgia Institute of Technology.
       Below are some Selected Courses:</p>